cursecatcher/rCASC/README.md

-Docker skeleton lucastormreig/skeletonperm
+Docker skeleton lucastormreig/skeletonperm .
-Function to  be modified is permutationClustering, changing the dockername.
+The Function to  be modified is permutationClustering, changing the dockername.